coolshare/ReactReduxPattern/README.md

    <b>Solution</b>: I add a middleware to collect the action before all the listeners are invoked and then use the collected action in the listeners.
 In this way, you can handle a dispatched action anywhere out side reducer.

 - <b>Dispatch and subscribe in HTML</b><br>
-   <b>Problem</b>: Don't you feel so annoy about that you always need to write handler to deal with users activity.
+   <b>Problem</b>: Don't you feel so annoy about that you always need to write handlers to deal with users activity.
 In many cases, you really just like to trigger a dispatch with simple data
    or without data: you simple don't want to write a handler!<br/><br/>
-   <b>Solution</b>: I introduced two simple components:
+   <b>Solution</b>: I introduced two simple components to do communication in HTML:
   - <b>Dispatcher</b><br/>
    		Dispatcher allows you to dispatch an action when its child element is interacted by user like clicking:<br/><br/>